pollfish/docs/terms/publisher.md

 ### 13\.
 Governing Law and Miscellaneous

-The present Agreement and its interpretation shall be governed by and construed in accordance with the US Law and the parties consent to the exclusive jurisdiction of the court in the State of Utah.
+The present Agreement and its interpretation shall be governed by and construed in accordance with the US Law and the parties consent to the exclusive jurisdiction of the courts of the State of Utah.
 In case any of the provisions of this Terms of Use is found to be invalid, it shall not affect the validity of the other provisions that will remain in force.

 </div>